discord-net/Discord.Net/docs/guides/int_framework/intro.md

 Every module class must:

-- be public
+- Be public
-- inherit [InteractionModuleBase]
+- Inherit from [InteractionModuleBase]

 Optionally you can override the included :